CharlieLiu17/charlieliu17.github.io/_portfolio/3WriteNoise.md

   }
 </style>

-WriteNoise was a HackGT7 project made by Charlie Liu, Morris Wan, Ethan Chee, and Kurt Hu.
+WriteNoise is a sound to image converter with lossless conversion, allowing for encoded messages (steganography) and artistic musical representation.

 It won **2nd Place Overall** in the hackathon, out of 2500+ participants.

 <div class="flex">
   <video class="flex-item" width="100%" height="auto" controls loop>